SEI-R-2-22/u1_lesson_flex_grid/README.md

 ### Intro to Flexbox & CSS Grid

-As a front-end developer, you will be required to precisely layout the elements on web pages.

-Prior to Flexbox & CSS Grid, laying out the parts of a web page from basic navigation headers to complex full-page layouts has not been as straightforward as it could be - Flexbox & Grid, however, are game changers.

-The capabilities of Flexbox & CSS Grid complement each other and using both side-by-side and even nesting one within the other.
+The capabilities of Flexbox & CSS Grid complement each other.
+You can use both side-by-side, and even nest them within one another.

 To best understand Flexbox & CSS Grid, it's important to remember what CSS stands for - **Cascading Style Sheets**.
 Understanding how the different sections of your web page relate to each other is critical to understanding how the CSS you write will affect it.

-CSS operates on a parent/child structure with the outermost sections of a page affecting the innermost (Like Russian Dolls).
+CSS operates on a parent/child structure with the outermost sections of a page affecting the innermost (like Russian Dolls).

 ![Dolls](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia1.tenor.com%2Fimages%2Ff704a0c2b662a51397d6a6a8058d88a3%2Ftenor.gif%3Fitemid%3D7433508&f=1&nofb=1)